On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

 \subsection{The Curie-Weiss-Potts model}

-The Curie-Weiss-Potts model is a mean field approximation of the well-known Potts model, a famous model in equilibrium statistical mechanics.
+The Curie-Weiss-Potts model is a mean field approximation of the well-known Potts model, a famous model in equilibrium statistical mechanics, see \cite{Kesten/Schonmann:1989} and \cite{Pearce/Griffiths:1980}.
 It is defined in terms of a mean interaction averaged over all sites in the model, more precisely, by sequences of probability measures of $n$ spin random variables that may occupy one of $q$ different states.
 For $q=2$ the model reduces to the simpler Curie-Weiss model.
-Two ways in which the Curie-Weiss-Potts model approximates the Potts model are discussed in \cite{Kesten/Schonmann:1989} and \cite{Pearce/Griffiths:1980}.
-Probability limit theorems for the Curie-Weiss-Potts model are proved first in \cite{Ellis/Wang:1990}.
-One reason of interest in this model is its explicit exhibition of a number of properties of real substances, such as multiple phase transitions, metastable states and others.
-In comparison to the Curie-Weiss model it has a more intricate phase transition structure because for example at the critical inverse temperature it has not a second-order phase transition like the Curie-Weiss model but a first order transition.
-In order to carry out the analysis of the model, detailed information about the structure of the set of canonical equilibrium macro-states is required.
+Probability limit theorems for the Curie-Weiss-Potts model were first proven in \cite{Ellis/Wang:1990}.
+In comparison to the Curie-Weiss model it has a more intricate phase transition structure because for example at the critical inverse temperature it does not have a second-order phase transition like the Curie-Weiss model but a first-order phase transition.
 The probability observing a configuration $\sigma \in \{1,\ldots,q\}^{n}$ in an exterior field $h$ equals

 where $\delta$ is the Kronecker symbol, $\beta:=T^{-1}$ is the inverse temperature and $Z_{ \beta,h,n}$ is the normalization constant known as the partition function.
-More precisely:
+More precisely

 For $\beta$ small, the spin random variables are weakly dependent while for $\beta$ large they are strongly dependent.
 It was shown in \cite{Wu:1982} that at $h=0$ the model undergoes a phase transition at the critical inverse temperature